-I was 11 when I first came to Nueva Ecija, shortly after my Grade School graduation.
+I first came to Nueva Ecija when I was 11 years old.
+I had just graduated from Grade School then.
 My parents decided to move there because my dad got a job in Manila.
 It’s where I spent three years of my High School Life and I have to say, it remains to be one of my most unforgettable experiences to date.

 I really missed living in Nueva Ecija, which is why when my mom told us that she wanted to go home and visit Inang, my sister and I got so excited.
 We went there last year and it was like going on a trip back to memory lane.
 Everything felt so nostalgic that I wanted to stay a little bit longer.

 I’ll let these photos speak for themselves. =)